ccc-lab/ccc-firebase/README.md

 ### resources/

-The resources folder is used to hold all code and data needed to run the experiment,.
+The `resources/` folder is used to hold all code and data needed to run the experiment,.
 This includes the .js file(s) that define the experiment procedure, lists of stimuli, and the stimuli themselves.
 It is recommended that audio files be placed in `resources/data/audio`, images be placed in `resources/data/images`, and so on.

 #### resources/data/stimuli.json